openmeteo/enhydris/doc/dev/database.rst

 Main principles
 ---------------

-Enhydris supports PostgreSQL (with PostGIS) on production, and also SQLite (spatialite) on development.
+Enhydris supports PostgreSQL (with PostGIS).

 In Django parlance, a *model* is a type of entity, which usually maps to a single database table.
 Therefore, in Django, we usually talk of models